Chatting with Agents

 Learn how to communicate effectively with your Kindship agent using the chat interface.

 The chat interface is where you work with your agent.
-Understanding how to communicate effectively helps you get better results and accomplish more together.
+Understanding the difference between conversational chat, system-directed work, and async user messaging helps you get better results and accomplish more together.

 The Chat Interface